 We’ve been living through that shedding process, and the interfaces of iOS 7 and Windows Metro suggest the keenness of our minds and our adeptness at navigating interfaces.
 Like them or not, Metro and iOS7 are major touchstones in our relationship to computing, because they signify that we’re beginning to accept a flexible medium on its own terms.

 But it’s not the first time we’ve done this.
 Let’s go back 35 years.

-I’d like to show you a video clip from a BBC special called Connections, hosted and written by James Burke.
+I’d like to show you a video clip from a BBC series called Connections, hosted and written by James Burke.

 Sound familiar?
 The progression of plastics is the same as screens and software.
 It’s a pattern of malleable mediums:

 If something can be anything, it usually becomes everything.